RoboSherlock/robosherlock_docs/source/install.rst

    sudo apt-get install ros-indigo-openni-camera ros-indigo-openni-launch

 .. warning:: RoboSherlock heavily depends on algorithms implemented in OpenCV and PCL.
-For the current release we used the default versions that are also included in ROS indigo, namely ``OpenCV 2.4.8`` and ``PCL 1.7.2``
+For the current release we used the default versions that are also included in ROS Indigo and Ubuntu 14.04, namely ``OpenCV 2.4.8`` and ``PCL 1.7.2``

 Get *uimacpp* and install to */usr/local* or any other folder that is in your LD_LIBRARY_PATH and PATH::